dihenriksen/ophyd-async/docs/tutorials/implementing-devices.md

 ## Pick your control system

 Most bluesky users will be interfacing to an underlying control system like EPICS or Tango.
 The underlying control system will provide functionality like Engineering display screens and historical archiving of control system data.
-It is possibly to use ophyd-async with multiple control systems, so this tutorial is written with tabbed sections to allow us to only show the information relevant to one particular control system.
+It is possible to use ophyd-async with multiple control systems, so this tutorial is written with tabbed sections to allow us to only show the information relevant to one particular control system.

 To summarize what each control system does: